lordkarasumadono-IT06/BigComics-Chapters-Downloader/README.md

    ⬇ Download this chapter

-   📚 Download full series

   Archive format:
     [ ZIP ]   [ CBZ ]
 ```

 ### Download this chapter
 Captures every page of the currently open episode, then triggers a download of the archive.

-### Download full series
-Finds all episode links on the current page, navigates to each one in sequence, captures its pages, and downloads one archive per chapter.
-Chapter archives are prefixed with a zero-padded index (`001_`, `002_`, …) to keep them in order.

 ### Settings (⚙)
 Click the gear icon in the title bar to open the settings overlay: